 He has served as a consultant to major corporations in the implementation of outsourcing, staffing, and training.
 He is a thirty-year Member of the Society of Automotive Engineers and is knowledgeable in the quality philosophy of W. Edwards Deming and in the Japanese quality management philosophy of Kaizen.
 He also has experience in both Latent and Root Cause Failure Analysis.

 Pat’s study of Bowen Family Systems Theory spans almost thirty years and includes training at the Georgetown Family Center in Washington, DC.
 He has studied the utilization of Bowen Theory in the business environment in the areas of management and supervision.

-Kay develops programming for BTEC, and oversees the BTEC Lunch & Learn Program.
-She sits on the board of BTEC, The Chattanooga Boys Choir, and Sumter Farms and Stock Co., Inc.
+Active in the community, Kay currently sits on the Boards of The Chattanooga Boys Choir, Mark Making, and Sumter Farms and Stock Co., Inc.

-Kay offers sessions in NeurOptimal Neurofeedback as a supplement to coaching.
+Promoting calm as the heart of mindful leadership, Kay offers sessions in NeurOptimal Neurofeedback as a supplement to her coaching with leaders.